MS München: The search intensifies

 On 17 December, at 13:00 Düsseldorf Express salvaged Münchens emergency buoy.
 By then, wind speeds had dropped to Force 3.
 The freighter Starlight found two life belts; at Sealand Consumer picked up a fourth empty life raft.
 In addition, three life vests were sighted, two of them by Starlight and another by Evelyn.

 The search is called off

 The international search operation officially ended in the evening of 20 December, a week after it had begun.
 The West German government and Hapag-Lloyd decided to search for two more days, with British and American forces supporting them.
-Altogether, 13 aircraft from the United Kingdom, the United States, Portugal and Germany, and nearly 80 merchant and naval ships had searched for München or her crew.
+Altogether, 13 aircraft from the United Kingdom, the United States, Portugal and Germany, and nearly 80 merchant and naval ships had searched for München and her crew.
 On 16 February 1979, the car transporter Don Carlos salvaged the damaged starboard-side lifeboat of München, the last object discovered from her.